barefootwriter/KPU/IDEA/promo/testimonials.md

 the class.
 However, class activities create a positive atmosphere which allows me to learn how to express my individuality in a group setting.
-After a period of time, the supporting and encouraging atmosphere have totally changed my mind, and I gradually enjoy to be in this class...
-I like this class because I get to know and understand people, and it helps me to develop a better interpersonal skills...
-All in all, I do learn tremendous knowledge and have fun while participating in this class."
+After a period of time, the supporting and encouraging atmosphere have totally changed my mind, and I gradually enjoy to be in this class… I like this class because I get to know and understand people, and it helps me to develop a better interpersonal skills… All in all, I do learn tremendous knowledge and have fun while participating in this class.”

+“Interdisciplinary studies are far more beneficial than just focusing on one subject because they allow us to look at things in very different ways.
+IDEA class gave me the confidence to think outside the box and apply my artistic and critical forms of thought into my other classes even though I was nervous beyond belief.
+I read more scholarly sources for one paper this term than I have in the entire four years I have been at Kwantlen and I believe it has everything to do with this class and these assignments.”

+“I am currently finishing up my last semester at Kwantlen and I wish I had known about these courses when they were first introduced.
+My academic journey has been a very long one, between working and changing my programs.
+However, the three IDEA courses that I have managed to take at the end have been the courses that will stand out the most when I think back on my time at Kwantlen.
+The amount of personal growth I have experienced in these classes has been an extremely positive experience and I cannot express my gratitude enough.
+If it was not for these classes and the projects and assignments that we had to do I would not have been able to reconnect with the creative part of myself that I have somehow managed to lose track of over the last many years.
+Not only was I encouraged to reconnect and embrace with the creative, silly, and childlike part of me that was lost somewhere in my earlier years at Kwantlen, But I was able to do this in a safe environment that encouraged this kind of personal development.
+So I believe that down the road, when I am teaching my own students, I will still remember these projects and how they made me feel and try to encourage my students to do the same.
+I will not hinder their creativity, but rather, encourage it and try to utilize it as a way to demonstrate the importance of self-expression and how it contributes to their personal growth.”

-"The thing that this class brought to my life was permission to create and be creative.
+“The thing that this class brought to my life was permission to create and be creative.
 Though my reasoning was often related to a final grade, I think that creating is something that needs to be a bigger part of my life — even when grades aren’t a part of it.
 I thought differently about various things throughout the semester and the 3 hours in IDEA were often the time of the week where I actually reflected about myself, and my family and the path that we’re on.
-I listened in IDEA."
+I listened in IDEA.”

-"I loved participating in the class.
+“I loved participating in the class.
 The atmosphere was very welcoming to speak out.
 All the students were very nice to each other and supportive.
 I think generally a student wanting to participate is much better than a teacher picking on or forcing a student to participate.
-You have created a classroom setting where I felt the need to participate because of the thought provoking topics and discussions."
+You have created a classroom setting where I felt the need to participate because of the thought provoking topics and discussions.”

+“I honestly feel that learning happens when there is a lighter atmosphere with a sense of freedom.
+This semester has been a wonderful experience and I am glad I had the chance to do this in my last year at Kwantlen.
+I realized a lot about myself and changed my way of thinking about education.
+I will take many aspects of this course with me in my future endeavours.”

-"Our IDEA class demonstrates the benefits of a non-traditional classroom format.
+“Our IDEA class demonstrates the benefits of a non-traditional classroom format.
 Everyone has to pay attention in circle; there is no hiding.
-Everyone is an equal, including the teacher."
+Everyone is an equal, including the teacher.”

+“Interdisciplinary Expressive Arts is without a doubt the most enlightening class that I have ever taken.
+Never before have I seen a class that facilitates you diving into yourself to discover and understand your own creative process in a way that relates to you.
+It’s truly been an incredible experience that I’ll never forget.”

-"This IDEA class has opened my eyes to a new kind of learning.
+“This IDEA class has opened my eyes to a new kind of learning.
 I can confidently say that I have never enjoyed a university course as much as this one.
 That being said I must explain how I view things.
 I think it’s very unfortunate that to succeed in life I’m having to go to university